jwnz/document-term-matrix/README.md

 <br>

 ### TF-IDF
-The library also has supoprt for basic term frequency and inverse document frequency functionality.
+The library also has supoprt for term frequency and inverse document frequency functionality.

 Initialize the `DocumentTermMatrix` obejct as usual.
 Then run the `build` function to generate the document-term matrix given the specified tf and idf functions.